am009/git-latexdiff-web/README.md

 An web interface for [git-latexdiff](https://gitlab.com/git-latexdiff/git-latexdiff) (which is eventually based on [latexdiff](https://github.com/ftilmann/latexdiff)).

 - Easy to Use: The input is two overleaf project zip file.
+- Run your own backend: You can run and use your own backend, no file is sent to any remote server.
 - Ready for paper submission: TODO

 ## Use it online!